-The key to the do-over option is a tax rule that people use to roll their IRA money from one financial institution to another.
+You have a 60-day window to get that money back into an IRA.
+The key to the do-over option is a tax rule that people often use to roll IRA money from one financial institution to another.
 If you take a distribution from your IRA at Company A today and deposit those dollars in an IRA at Company B within 60 days, there’s no tax bill due.

-So if your RMD for this year is $20,000, say, and you pull out $10,000, that money is considered part of your RMD and is gone from the IRA for good.
-But dollars that are withdrawn above and beyond your RMD can be put back in, Shier says.
-So if you pull out $30,000, you could change course on the $10,000 above your $20,000 RMD.
+So if your RMD for this year is $20,000, and you withdrew that amount, you can’t change your mind to do a $20,000 charitable transfer.
+However, if you pull out $30,000, you could change course on the $10,000 above your RMD.